Dorothy McRae-McMahon: Work and activism

 McRae-McMahon began her training in the ordained ministry of the Uniting Church in 1976.
-On ordination in 1982 she was appointed to Sydney's Pitt Street Church where she gathered a congregation committed to a range of activist causes.
+On ordination in 1982, she was appointed to Sydney's Pitt Street Church where she gathered a congregation committed to a range of activist causes.
 Their involvement in the anti-apartheid cause attracted the attention of right wing group National Action, which led to a campaign of harassment against the Minister and her congregation.

 McRae-McMahon has been a Minister in the Uniting Church, a National Director for Mission of the Uniting Church in Australia (1993) and was the first woman to become Moderator of the World Council of Churches Worship Committee.
-She was instrumental in 'Mothers and Others for Peace', 'Christian Women Concerned', the first Church Commission on the Status of Women and the journal MAGDALENE.
+She was instrumental in 'Mothers and Others for Peace', 'Christian Women Concerned', the first Church Commission on the Status of Women and the publication of the Australian Christian feminist magazine Magdalene (newsletter).

-In 1997 McRae-McMahon came out as a lesbian at the National Assembly of the Uniting Church in Perth.
+In 1997, McRae-McMahon came out as a lesbian at the National Assembly of the Uniting Church in Perth.
 She resigned from her position later that year.
-An episode of "Australian Story" was broadcast by the Australian Broadcasting Corporation about her life, family and relationship with the Uniting Church.
+An episode of Australian Story was broadcast by the Australian Broadcasting Corporation about her life, family and relationship with the Uniting Church.

 McRae-McMahon became a leader in the successful campaign to have homosexual ministers formally accepted by the Uniting Church, arguing that homosexuality is a sign of wholeness rather than moral decay.

 McRae-McMahon had occupied a position of power within the Uniting Church but found she was more comfortable embracing a theology of moving to the edge—believing 'the margins are the places where Christ is closest to us'.